How to Add Alt Text to LinkedIn Images

 - Save your changes and continue posting as you normally would.

-Adding alt text makes your content more accessible for visually impaired users by enabling screen readers to describe the image.
-Keep your description clear, relevant, and ideally under 125 characters to ensure a smooth user experience. :::
+Adding alt text makes your content more accessible for visually impaired users by giving screen readers a description to read.
+Keep your description clear, relevant, and short enough for the platform field.